coursera-dl/edx-dl/README.md

 It should look something like: https://courses.edx.org/courses/edX/DemoX.1/2014/info

-Your downloaded videos will be placed in a new Directory called `Downloaded`, inside your current directory, but you can also choose another destination with the `-o` argument.
+Your downloaded videos will be placed in a new directory called `Downloaded`, inside your current directory, but you can also choose another destination with the `-o` argument.